 “The biggest piece of grain use is about 45 percent, which is fed to animals, largely cattle,” says Willett.
 “We produce a huge amount of carbon dioxide and methane in that process.
 Then we eat the red meat, and the red meat itself is very damaging to human health in the amount that we consume it.
 That is both damaging planetary and human health at the same time.”

-So, to sum up, cow farts plus the massive amount grain production needed to feed them is pretty disastrous for both land us and greenhouse gas production.
+So, to sum up, cow farts plus the massive amount of grain production needed to feed them is pretty disastrous for both land use and greenhouse gas production.

 What if we all became vegetarians?

 If meat, especially red meat, is so bad, what if we just stopped eating it all together?
 Would that solve all of these problems?

 Switching from an omnivorous to vegetarian diet could reduce a person’s carbon footprint by about 30 percent, says Martin Heller, an engineer at the Center for Sustainable Systems at the University of Michigan.
 However, he says, some meat might not be a terrible thing if you’re struggling with the idea of giving it up.